 Intellect relies on so-called facts that it has been told.
 So, “Hey, you and this person are related” is a fact that ropes emotions into relating to the news.
 So… subject, object, emotion, bond.

 By that connection, I’m related to most of the population of England and the eastern US.
-Now, go back through them to another common ancestor, Charlemagne, and I’m related to most western Europeans and Americans — if you expand the definition of “America” to include all countries, north and south.
+Now, go back through them to another common ancestor, Charlemagne, and I’m related to most western Europeans and Americans — if you expand the definition of “America” to include all countries on both continents, north and south.

 And, if you go back far enough to the last point in humanity’s evolutionary history at which the family tree’s branches split, then you could honestly say that everybody you have ever met is related to you and shares your DNA and your blood to some degree.

-You should be able to recognize your features in them no matter their race, gender, sexual orientation, or religion.
+You should be able to recognize your features in them no matter their race, gender identity, sexual orientation, or religion.
 You should be able to see their humanity, and yours, in their faces.

 And, go back far enough then we are related to all animal life on this planet.
 Go back a little farther, and we are related to all life not only on this planet, but in the universe.
 Go back far enough and follow the laws of physics, and all of us, everyone, everywhere, were once the exact same bit of incredibly condensed matter.

 The universe is the mother of us all, and all divisions are illusionary.

 I’m reminded of some old Beatles lyrics at the moment.
 “I am he as you are he as you are me and we are all together.”
 (And I had to look that up.
 It’s from I Am the Walrus and not Come Together.)
 Anyway, that’s a pretty good summation of my realization.

 Once we put human history on a cosmic scale, our differences and squabbles become absolutely meaningless.
 All of us were born from the stars.
 All of us are in this together.
 Let’s act like it…